YvetteWu002039154/Loan-ML-Pipeline/README.md

 ## Files of interest
 - `eda.py` - EDA and preprocessing helper (creates cleaned DataFrame, encoders, and can standardize numeric columns).
 - `eda_visualization.ipynb` - Jupyter notebook with exploratory plots and interactive EDA.
-- `model_training.py` - Training script that trains multiple classifiers and saves artifacts (models + metadata).
+- `model_training.py` - Training script that trains multiple classifiers, evaluates with cross-validation, and saves artifacts in `models/`.
+- `model_validation.py` - Small helper to load a saved model and run a single-row prediction for sanity checks.
-- `models/` - output folder where trained models and metadata are written.
+- `models/` - output folder where trained models and metadata are written (saved as `.joblib` + `_metadata.json`).
+- `Deployment/` - a minimal serving example (contains `app.py`, `Dockerfile`, and a `requirements.txt`) you can adapt for containerized serving or Cloud Run / Vertex AI custom container deployment.

 ## model_training.py — overview